abelsonlive/cl-meats/readme.md

   -s SCREEN_WIDTH, --screen-width=SCREEN_WIDTH
                         width at which to wrap text, default=40 -f SPEED, --speed=SPEED
-                        increase or decrease speed on a linear scale, default=1
+                        increase or decrease speech speed on a linear scale, default=1
   -a ADDRESS, --address=ADDRESS
                         the address of the meatspace socket,